its-bhavya/CloudCast/README.md

 <h1>Cloudcast</h1>
 <h2>Introduction</h2>
 Cloudcast is a text-based game built on Python and MySQL, designed to promote education in data structures and algorithms.
-The game challenges players to match predicted weather statistics with actual recorded values using well-defined operations.
+The game challenges players to match predicted weather statistics with actual recorded values using well-defined operations.</br>

 The project is modularized into four subdivisions:
 <ol>